-Programmer | Beijing | China
+Programmer CICFF | Beijing | China

-Programmer | Vienna | Austria
+Programmer Internationales Kinderfilmfestival | Vienna | Austria

 Festival Director SIFFCY | New Delhi | India

 Jitendra Mishra is one of the few Indian film producers & promoters who have been able to create a benchmark in “Alternative methods of Film Production, Distribution & Promotion” at international level.
 He had designed & is the festival director of the “Smile International Film Festival for Children & Youth” (SIFFCY).
-Jitendra Mishra is a member of many credible international associations & forums like CIFEJ.
+Jitendra Mishra also has been elected president of CIFEJ and is a member of the Cannes Producers Network.

-Festival Director | Chicago | USA
+Programmer FACETS Chicago International Children’s Film Festival | Chicago | USA

 Alejandra Fritis Zapata